 Garlic starts as a great candidate for improving physical performance.
 It has many nutrients that can help improve cardiovascular health and it has thousands of years of use to support the same.

-Garlic as the World’s First Performance-Enchancing Drug
+Garlic—The World’s First Performance-Enhancing Drug

 In the ancient Olympics in Greece, the athletes were given garlic for enhancing their performance.
 Those games were conducted from 776 BC to 393 AD.
 So garlic was probably the first performance-enhancing drug, used nearly 2,800 years ago.

 In many cultures, garlic was also given to labourers to increase their strength and working capacity.
-Even the medical texts from diverse countries such as Egypt, Greece, Italy, India and China have mentioned garlic for its heart-related benefits.
+Even medical texts from diverse countries such as Egypt, Greece, Italy, India and China have mentioned garlic for its heart-related benefits.
 Considering that these cultures arrived at similar conclusions independently about the benefits of garlic, we need to pay better attention to them.

 Why Garlic Improves Physical Performance